 - 4 TB coconut cream** (or real cream)

-- unrefined sea salt, to taste (I started with about 1/2 tsp)
+- unrefined sea salt, to taste (I start with about ½ tsp)

-- ground black pepper, to taste (I started with about 1/4 tsp)
+- ground black pepper, to taste (I start with about ¼ tsp)

 - Heat a large pot over medium heat.